-Objects falling from the skyAeroplanes may spill jet fuel in amounts up to what the largest planes may hold.Further air freighters may drop containers holding dangerous goods.
+Objects falling from the sky

+Aeroplanes may spill jet fuel in amounts up to what the largest planes may hold.
+Further air freighters may drop containers holding dangerous goods.

-Jet fuel is a rather light oil product with a density of about 0.81 /Irving, 2006/.
+Jet fuel is a rather light oil product with a density of about 0.81 (Irving, 2006).
 In case of a spill after a crash the jet fuel will evaporate within short.
 The maximum amount spilled would be small.
-A Boeing 747-400 (jumbo jet) has a tank capacity of 217 m3 /Boeing, 2006/ i.e. some 180 tonnes.
-However, the likelihood of a plane crash in the country's EEZ is considerably smaller than the likelihood of spills of oil due to accidents at sea /Oil spill DK, 2007/: The frequency of crash of a large airplane in Danish waters may be estimated at 0.03 per year based on 189,000 flying hours in Danish airspace during 2005 /CAA-DK, 2006/ and a probability of fatal accidents per flying hour for route and charter flight of 1.6×10^{-7} in the USA during 2005 /NTSB, 2006/.
+A Boeing 747-400 (jumbo jet) has a tank capacity of 217 m3 (Boeing, 2006) i.e. some 180 tonnes.
+However, the likelihood of a plane crash in the country's EEZ is considerably smaller than the likelihood of spills of oil due to accidents at sea (COWI, 2007): The frequency of crash of a large airplane in Danish waters may be estimated at 0.03 per year based on 189,000 flying hours in Danish airspace during 2005 (CAA-DK, 2006) and a probability of fatal accidents per flying hour for route and charter flight of 1.6 × 10-7 in the USA during 2005 (NTSB, 2006).
 For the smaller airplanes the likelihood is larger, but these planes carry very small amounts of fuel.